BookClub

 When I teach Ethics of Communication, I always give my students the debate situation below to discuss ethics of public relations:

-Lana V LynxPublished 5 days ago in BookClubAn Education in Alienation
+Lana V LynxPublished about a month ago in BookClubAn Education in Alienation

 It might seem odd to conjure the ghost of an ancient Greek philosopher the better to try to understand and appreciate a 19th Century tale of thrilling horror with his help.
 I was moved to do so because I am the sort of silly idealist who believes that anything encoded by a human mind can be decoded by one, to echo David Lodge’s irascible Morris Zapp, provided sufficient energy and attention are devoted to the cause.
 After all, I have had the privilege and pleasure of teaching this novel to hundreds of students.
 When I have done so, I have repudiated charming customer service and power point karaoke in favor of close reading of the text and texts about it.
 The latter have both preserved and provoked a scholarly and critical conversation about tragedy in general and this novel in particular.
 Aristotle was the first to contribute a systematic theory of tragedy to this conversation, in the 4th Century BCE.
 Walking anachronism that I am, I understand it to be my duty to prepare my students to understand the text and said conversation in order, in however modest and provisional a way, to contribute to it themselves.
 If the aims of a university are not to preserve, create and disseminate knowledge, by these and other means, what could they possibly be?